Looking for ways to transition from bottle to sippy cup? Learn easy ways to transition to a sippy cup and the best time to start.

 Generally, the time frame for introducing a sippy cup is about six months to even over a year.
 Yep, it’s that wide.
 I first introduced the sippy cup when I wanted to offer my kids water.
 Then when we weaned them from breastfeeding at 12 months, I used the sippy cup to transition to whole milk.

-Easy ways to transition from bottle to sippy cup:
+7 easy ways to transition to a sippy cup

 Once you think your baby is ready for a sippy cup, follow these rules for a successful transition.